thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Router.desc.md

 ```

 Currently v4 is still in the development stages so we use the `@next`suffix get the latest version of the Alpha branch.
-Dobule check that you do in fact have the right version install by cating out your `package.json` file.
+Double-check that you do in fact have the right version install by `cat`-ing out your `package.json` file.
 Under "dependencies" you should see something like this: `"react-router": "^4.0.0-alpha.5"`
 *This may no longer be necessary in the near future.*